CIRCSE/Latin_Sentiment_Lexicons/README.md

 - *gold_3classes.tsv* and *gold_5classes.tsv* were created by two experts of Latin language and culture following a multi-stage process and an extensive reconciliation phase.
 In the first each entry has 1 out of 3 possible score: positive, negative, neutral.
 The second has a five-way classification: 1 (fully positive), 0.5 (somewhat positive), 0 (neutral), -0.5 (somewhat negative), -1 (fully negative).
 - *silver.tsv* was built by deriving new lexicon entries through synonym, antonym and derivational relations with the entries in the gold standard.
 Synonyms and antonyms were taken from the [Latin dictionary compiled by Skřivan (1890)](https://github.com/nikita-moor/latin-dictionary/tree/master/Skrivan1890 "Latin dictionary compiled by Skřivan (1890)").
 Derivational relations were extracted from the database of [Word Formation Latin](http://wfl.marginalia.it/ "Word Formation Latin").
 Graphical variants of lemmas present in the gold standard were added to the silver standard as well.
 - *LatinAffectus.tsv* was created by merging the gold standard and the silver standard.
 It has been linked to the LiLa:Linking Latin Knowledge Base.
+- *Extension.tsv*: new set of lemmas associated with a polarity score.
+It is made of a new Gold Standard and a new Silver Standard.
+- *LatinAffectusv2.tsv*: resource made by merging *LatinAffectus* and the *Extension*.

 ## How to cite
 ### Papers